-EXTENDED SWIM PLATFORM / BOARDING LADDER - OPTIONAL
+EXTENDED SWIM PLATFORM

 The swim platform was designed for use by people - not for the storage of personal equipment.
 Maximum platform weight capacity is 800 pounds.
 If the swim platform is removed the boat will not pass Coast Guard inspection, and the boat cannot be boarded until a boarding ladder has been installed on the swim deck.
-To purchase a boarding ladder consult your Cobalt Dealer.